World of Color: World of Color

 After a brief pause, Heimlich from A Bug's Life arrives, informing the audience of an approaching thunderstorm.
 The storm rapidly intensifies into the thunderstorm scene from The Old Mill, accompanied by an unsettling instrumental version of "Little April Showers" from Bambi.
 As the storm dissipates, Jack Sparrow from Pirates of the Caribbean emerges from the shadows and "Yo Ho (A Pirate's Life for Me)" is faintly heard.
 Suddenly, the bay turns blood-red as fountains and flames of fire are orchestrated in tandem with "He's a Pirate".
 Battle scenes from the Pirates of the Caribbean series are projected onto the mist screens before transcending into a sequence dominated by jets of fire.
 Once the Pirates of the Caribbean act concludes, the atmosphere of the show's narrative darkens and Mufasa's death scene from The Lion King unfolds erratically on the bay.

 After a brief moment of silence, the show enters its climax.
-"So Close" from Enchanted plays as touching scenes from Disney's animated films (including The Lion King II: Simba's Pride, Dumbo, Tangled, Lady and the Tramp, The Princess and the Frog and Beauty and the Beast) are projected.
+"So Close" from Enchanted plays as touching scenes from Disney's animated films (including The Lion King, Bambi, Dumbo, Tangled, Lady and the Tramp, The Princess and the Frog and Beauty and the Beast) are projected.
 The transformation scene from Beauty and the Beast takes place, being followed by other famous moments from Snow White and the Seven Dwarfs, Sleeping Beauty, and Cinderella.
 Immediately following Cinderella, the fountains and lighting turn white and the lagoon fades into darkness.
 The fountains then slowly begin to regain momentum as they swirl around the lagoon, until Tinker Bell appears to enchant the bay, which suddenly blossoms into a myriad of colors.
 Entering the show's finale, a reprisal of "The Wonderful World of Color" is heard as the bay becomes host to a kaleidoscopic montage of films, some of which were earlier components of the show (including Alice in Wonderland, The Little Mermaid, Finding Nemo, WALL-E, Toy Story, Aladdin, Fantasia 2000, Pocahontas, The Old Mill, Pirates of the Caribbean, The Hunchback of Notre Dame, The Lion King, Lilo & Stitch and The Princess and the Frog).
 Mickey Mouse then appears in his iconic "Sorcerer's Apprentice" attire from Fantasia and the show concludes with a final series of water, fire, laser and light orchestrations.